chargeprice/chargeprice-api-docs/api/v1/charge_prices/index.md

 | charge_points.duration | Float         | 30.0        | Charging duration (minutes) based on the input data (duration or vehicle + percentage) |
 | charge_points.energy   | Float         | 11.0        | Energy to be charged (kWh) based on the input data (duration or vehicle + percentage)  |

+### Definitions

+What is a *blocking fee*?
+- There is a minute-based tariff component
+- Which starts *at some point* after the charging session started (= NOT right from the start)
+- There is **NO** other minute-based tariff component, which starts to count directly from the start

 ## Example